hauleth/ernie/README.md

 --------------

 1. Should we support atoms?
-2. Should we support byte lists (aka Erlang strings)?
-3. Should we allow defining improper lists?
+2. Should we allow defining improper lists?

 License
 -------